 Sometimes the being poor thing sucks.
 I wore a coat I got at a Salvation Army for $9 for two winters, and it was terrible.
 I bought a new winter coat this year, paid for with money I made at a convention.
 It is very nice and warm.
 But again, I do not feel deprived.
 Well, most of the time.
 I try to steer clear of malls, because malls are filled with beautiful things that I very much want to buy.
 I stare in store windows and feel an ache in my belly when I see a beautiful pair of shoes (I’ve kind of gotten into shoes lately).
 But I remind myself: do I want those shoes, or do I want to work in comics?

 I want to work in comics.
 Sometimes this is hard, but I always know it’s the right decision for me.
-Maybe you would choose the shoes instead.
-And there is no shame in that.

 I get asked about transitioning into comics or freelance art, how to do it, and how to make it financially viable.
 Here’s how I did it: I didn’t.